1. Why and how to open a representative (liaison) office in China ?

 Relative quick registration (1 to 2 months for the complete formalities after the application file are submitted to the authorities.

 No authorized direct commercial activities, nor invoicing.
+No possibility to register a branch office in another location.

 No registered capital needed.